mitmath/18335/README.md

 **Further Reading:** L.N.
 Trefethen, Lecture 7 and 23.

 #### Lecture 9

 Gram-Schmidt orthogonalization in its classical form is unstable, but there is a simple fix: orthogonalize all following columns (j > k) against q_k as soon as q_k is computed.
 This incremental orthogonalization of the columns has superior stability properties and is usually a better way to compute A = QR.
 However, both classical and modified Gram-Schmidt may suffer from _loss of orthogonality_: the columns of Q may be far from orthogonal when the columns of A are nearly linearly independent.

 Another option when computing A = QR is to triangularize A via orthogonal (or unitary) transformations.
 Working with orthogonal matrices is a game-changer in numerical analysis, because rotations and reflections don't amplify errors or cancel catastrophically in the way that other transformations (such as elimination matrices) are prone to do.
 Triangularization of A with orthgonal matrices can be formulated using rotations (Givens) or reflections (Householder).
 These orthogonal transformations form the foundation of backward stable algorithms throughout NLA.

 **Further Reading:** L.N.
 Trefethen, Lectures 8 and 10.

+### Lecture 10

+Triangularizing a matrix A with Householder reflections provides the first _backward stable_ factorization algorithm that we have encountered in this course.
+They key enabling property is that Householder reflections are always orthogonal transformations, even when the generating vectors (reflectors) are computed inexactly in floating point!
+In practice, the orthogonal factor Q is usually not stored explicitly: instead, the reflectors are stored and used to efficiently and stably apply Q and Q^T to vectors.
+Consequently, orthogonal Householder transformations
+* avoid large relative errors (e.g., cancellation) in the product QR, and
+* maintain orthogonality even when A is ill-conditioned.
+In addition to its superior stability, Householder QR is more efficient (in the classical 'flops' metric) than Gram-Schmidt because it works with submatrices of decreasing row and column dimension (similar to Gaussian elimination), whereas only row dimension decreases during Gram-Schmidt.

+Backward stable factorizations frequently act as building blocks for the design of backward stable algorithms in NLA.
+For example, Householder QR provides us with an efficient backward stable method for computing least-squares solutions to overdetermined linear systems.
+Householder QR is typically the method of choice for general purpose "backslash"-style algorithms when confronted with rectangular linear systems.

+**Further Reading:** L.N.
+Trefethen, Lectures 11, 16, and 19.